Screenplay Readers Terms of Service

 Limitation of Liability

-You expressly understand and agree that A101 and Screenplay Readers and its subsidiaries, affiliates, officers, employees, agents, partners, and licensors shall not be liable to you for any direct, indirect, incidental, special, consequential, or exemplary damages, including, but not limited to, damages for loss of profits, goodwill, use, data, or other intangible losses (regardless of whether Screenplay Readers has been advised of the possibility of such damages), resulting from:
+You expressly understand and agree that Screenplay Readers and its subsidiaries, affiliates, officers, employees, agents, partners, and licensors shall not be liable to you for any direct, indirect, incidental, special, consequential, or exemplary damages, including, but not limited to, damages for loss of profits, goodwill, use, data, or other intangible losses (regardless of whether Screenplay Readers has been advised of the possibility of such damages), resulting from:

 (i) The use or the inability to use the Screenplay Readers service;